Student at Boston College studying communication

 Havas...Summer '25

-Just getting into the competitive Havas summer intership profgram was an accomplishment, but it was worth it.
-I loved working there and interact with clients, the creative teams, the financial folks, the promo people..., basically anyone who had anything to do with their core competence -- marketing.
+Just getting into the competitive Havas summer intership program was hard, but it was worth it.
+I loved working with clients and with the talent at Havas, which included the creative teams, the financial folks, and the promo people.

 BC Bookstore...Part-time School Year 23/24

-As the social media creator for the Boston College bookstore, I learned that making things look easy was hard.
-This isn't just me being cute, the work it took to make short social media promos was enormous, not just the technical stuff -- content, actors, lighting, setting, etc. -- but also achieving the goal of making a particulat impression on the viewer.
+As the social media creator for the Boston College bookstore, I learned that making things look easy was really hard.
+This isn't just me being cute, the work it took to make "extremely short" social media promos was "huge."
+And it wasn't just the technical stuff, there was also the script, acting, lighting, setting, and much more that needed to be perfect to make the desired impression on the viewer.

 It might seem obvious, but learning that promo success was all about what the viewer thought (and not what you thought) was an important lesson.
 Here's a sampling of my stuff...